MP Estate Planning UK

 If the deceased was a beneficiary

-If the asset sat in a bare trust, it normally forms part of the beneficiary’s estate on death.
-That means executors must include the asset when they calculate the estate value.
+If the asset sat in a bare trust, it is treated as part of the beneficiary’s estate on death.
+The executors must include the full value when calculating the IHT liability and applying for the Grant of Probate.

 If the settlor transferred assets in the last seven years

-Transfers made by the deceased within seven years of death may be re‑assessed.
-A lifetime charge can be topped up to the full 40% rate, with credit given for tax already paid.
+CLTs made by the deceased within seven years of death are re-assessed.
+The lifetime charge (20%) can be topped up to the full death rate of 40%, with credit given for the 20% already paid.
+Taper relief may reduce the tax payable if death occurs between three and seven years after the transfer, but only where the CLT exceeded the NRB.

-Trustees may face extra liability and the personal representative must report those transfers on the estate forms.
-Gather dates, values and proof of payments quickly.
+Trustees may face an additional IHT liability, and the personal representative must report those transfers on the estate IHT return (typically IHT400).
+Gathering transfer dates, valuations and proof of any tax already paid should be done promptly.

 If the trust is created by a will and family home planning

-Bare trust on beneficiary’s deathAsset included in estateValue for estate tax; pass to executors
+Bare trust on beneficiary’s deathAsset included in the beneficiary’s estateValue the asset for IHT; include on estate return

-Interest possessionMay be included depending on start date/termsCheck trust terms and dates; get legal advice
+Interest in possessionMay be included depending on start date and type of interestCheck trust deed and dates; take specialist advice

-Transfers within 7 yearsLifetime charge may be re-calculated at 40%Collect transfer records and tax receipts
+CLTs within 7 yearsLifetime charge recalculated at 40% with credit for 20% paidCollect transfer records, valuations and tax receipts

-Quick checklist: trust deed or will terms, current valuations, transfer history for seven years, and beneficiary details.
-Where a home or blended family is involved, we recommend timely professional advice to avoid unexpected inheritance tax bills and delays.
+Quick checklist: trust deed or will terms, current asset valuations, full transfer history for seven years, and beneficiary details.
+Where a family home or blended family is involved, timely professional advice is essential to avoid unexpected IHT bills, loss of the RNRB, and probate delays.

 How to report HMRC IHT trust charges and meet deadlines